Coming to America: Sequel

 In early 2017, an announcement was publicized which addressed the impending production of a sequel to the film.
 Kevin Misher was named as producer, and Sheffield and Blaustein, the original screenwriters, were also attached to the project.
-However, a possible participation of lead actors Eddie Murphy and Arsenio Hall was left undefined.
+However, the participation of lead actors Eddie Murphy and Arsenio Hall was left undefined.

-On January 11, 2019, it was announced that the sequel will be moving forward with Murphy reprising his role and Craig Brewer as director (having previously worked with Murphy on the Netflix film Dolemite Is My Name).
-Arsenio Hall, Shari Headley, John Amos, Paul Bates and James Earl Jones were expected to return for the sequel as well.
+On January 11, 2019, it was announced that the sequel was moving forward with Murphy reprising his role and Craig Brewer as director (having previously worked with Murphy on the Netflix film Dolemite Is My Name).
+Arsenio Hall, Shari Headley, John Amos, Paul Bates and James Earl Jones returning for the sequel as well.
 Wesley Snipes signed on for a role in the film.
 It was reported that Leslie Jones and American rapper Rick Ross were joining the cast in undisclosed roles.

 The film was scheduled to be theatrically released on December 18, 2020, but due to the COVID-19 pandemic, Amazon Studios bought the distribution rights and released it digitally on Amazon Prime Video on March 4, 2021.